saurabhbiswas/Easy-FrontEnd/README.md

 http://mygablubacket.s3-website-ap-southeast-2.amazonaws.com

-### its integrated with backend and fully functional.
+### It Is integrated with backend and fully functional.
 Use only http as for https ,we need custom domain purcahse and SSL.[Future consideration]